Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 Finally, we compute the average of all epochs to create an evoked response, which represents the brain's average response to the given event.
 We then plot the evoked response and its topographic representation.

-<span style="color:#1496BB">Question: What information can the evoked response provide us in an event-related potential study?
-Why do we take an average across trials to create an evoked response?</span>
+>Question: What information can the evoked response provide us in an event-related potential study?
+Why do we take an average across trials to create an evoked response?

 ```python